-It is also important for the sales offices that the information in the advisory process and before the order can be provided in a uniform format.
-If different formats have to be used here, this leads to incomprehension or even resentment among customers, which the sales offices want to avoid as far as possible (customer satisfaction as a goal).
+It is also important for distributors that the information in the advisory process and before the order can be provided in a uniform format.
+If different formats have to be used here, this leads to incomprehension or even resentment among customers, which distributors want to avoid as far as possible (client satisfaction as a goal).

-With a view to cost-efficient and sustainable (i.e. resource-saving) information provision, manufacturers and distributors prefer electronic information provision.
-This also speaks in favour of transferring the provisions of the MiFID quick fix (priority of electronic provision) to the PRIIPs Regulation.
-This is in line with the view of the European Parliament (see Q 15).
+With a view to cost-efficient and sustainable (i.e. resource-saving) information provision, manufacturers and distributors prefer electronic KID provision via website or on a durable medium (e.g. by email or in the e-post box) rather than paper-based provision.

+This also speaks in favour of transferring the provisions of the MiFID quick fix (priority of electronic provision) to the PRIIPs Regulation (see already in detail in our response to Q 15).